carmada-dev/demo-images/devbox-poc-prep.md

 Find the offical documentation [here](https://learn.microsoft.com/en-us/azure/dev-box/overview-what-is-microsoft-dev-box) and the current roadmap [here](https://learn.microsoft.com/en-us/azure/dev-box/dev-box-roadmap).

-> If all prerequisites are mert the estimated time to complete a DevBox PoC is about 2-3 days.
+> If all prerequisites are met the estimated time to complete a DevBox PoC is about 2-3 days.

 ## 💰 Licensing